Come and be part of a global voice for wild plants and fungi

 Become a Plantlife member today and together we will rebuild a world rich in plants and fungi

-From the spectacular landscape of the Cairngorms to the corridors of Holyrood, Plantlife Scotland fights for wild plants, celebrates their beauty, and protects their future.
+From the corridors of Holyrood to luscious landscape of the Cairngorms and the rich temperate rainforests, Plantlife Scotland fights for wild plants, celebrates their beauty, and protects their future.

 Over the last four years, we have been working with partners to protect this special habitat along with some of the plants and fungi that call it home.From protecting rare wildflowers to recording two new species of fungi to the UK, follow the link below to find out more about what was achieved through this amazing project.